 3. Ensure staff and stakeholder participation.

-Let’s take implementing LEAD.bot as an example.
+Let’s take implementing LEAD.bot as an example:

-1. Own the Change
+1. Embrace the Change:

 3. Track Progress and Adapt

 Keep the momentum.
 Every quarter or so, you can have surveys about what people think and the topics people would like to discuss.
 Remember, you don’t want people to just meet up for anything, because people like to have suggestions first if they are unfamiliar with mingling; it is much more engaging if you ask them to meet up with certain purposes first.
 No matter if the meeting is to get to know each other’s job routine to increase collaboration, or help certain ERGs to discuss topics they care about, it is important to change the purposes from time to time to keep things interesting.
 This means you will need to update the chatting topics or create different meet-up groups to keep things interesting.
 You can try some icebreaker ideas we provided, or create periodic initiatives such as the March DE&I discussion, May Executive lotteries (shuffle matching executive team/channel with non-executive team/channel), Summer buddy program for interns, etc.